Are you already a qualified hypnotherapist?

-- Assessment and Case Studies: in addition to attending at least 80% of the classroom training; in addition you will be required to provide evidence of your learning through submitting written answers to the assessment questions in the Student Handbook and provide a portfolio of your feedback and reflection from the practical exercises in the classroom training to qualify.
+- Assessment and Case Studies: in addition to attending at least 80% of the classroom training; in addition you will be required to provide evidence of your learning through submitting three case studies and written answers to the assessment questions in the Student Handbook and provide a portfolio of your feedback and reflection from the practical exercises in the classroom training to qualify.

 Stages 2 and 3 integrate hypnotherapy with a wide variety of cognitive and behavioural approaches and techniques, including: